 With an expected population of 400 million by 2040, America is morphing into an economic system composed of 23 "megapolitan" areas that will dominate the nation’s economy by midcentury.
 These megapolitan areas are networks of metropolitan areas sharing common economic, landscape, social, and cultural characteristics.

 The rise of megapolitan areas will change how America plans.
 For instance, in an area comparable in size to France and the low countries of the Netherlands and Belgium—considered among the world's most densely settled—America's "megapolitan" areas are already home to more than 2.5 times as many people.
 Indeed, with only 18 percent of the contiguous 48 states’ land base, America's megapolitan areas are more densely settled than Europe as a whole or the United Kingdom.

 Megapolitan America goes into spectacular demographic, economic, and social detail in mapping the dramatic—and surprisingly optimistic—shifts ahead.
 It will be required reading for those interested in America’s future.

-Tag Cloud55+ Bonita Beach Bonita Springs Buyer Tips Canadians Cape Coral Cape Harbour Captiva d.r. horton Daniels Corridor Demographics Estero Foreclosures Fort Myers Fort Myers Beach Fort Myers River District fraud gated community gateway golf homes Gulf Access Gulf Harbour high-rise Lehigh Acres Luxury Miromar Lakes MLS Naples new construction paseo Pelican Preserve Real Estate Investing sandoval Sanibel Seller Tips Short Sales snowbirds Southwest Florida The Oasis the plantation Treeline Corridor Urbanism Vacant Land verandah Waterfront
+Tag Cloud55+ Bonita Beach Bonita Springs Buyer Tips Canadians Cape Coral Cape Harbour Captiva d.r. horton Daniels Corridor Demographics Estero Foreclosures Fort Myers Fort Myers Beach Fort Myers River District fraud gated community gateway golf homes Gulf Access Gulf Harbour high-rise Lehigh Acres Luxury Miromar Lakes MLS Naples new construction paseo Pelican Preserve Real Estate Investing sandoval Sanibel Seller Tips Short Sales snowbirds Southwest Florida Tarpon Point the plantation Treeline Corridor Urbanism Vacant Land verandah Waterfront